Deep Reinforcement Learning-based Methods for Resource Scheduling in Cloud Computing: A Review and Future Directions: Challenges and Future Directions for DRL-based Scheduling

-\begin{enumerate}[label=(\arabic*), leftmargin=*, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item DRL can combine other policies or approaches to meet complex scenes and multi-objectives, which has be verified in experiments of reviewed literature.
-Therefore, its application mode in realistic engineering environment to reduce the risk of excessive computational complexity is a noteworthy direction. \item As the RL is one category of non-supervised learning, one of the crucial issues is how to train main-net of decision mapper in DRL.
-The main-net in DRL can be represented by CNN, LSTM and multi-networks. \item Other policies to improve the performance of DRL contain utilization of Meta-Heuristic method and other machine learning such as imitating learning. \item Queue model is also a crucial aspect to increase the performance of schedulers such as M/M/S queueing model\cite{b58} and M/G/1 queueing model\cite{b45}. \item Application pattern of DRL to assist other analyzable scheduling algorithms such as FCFS, Hungarian algorithm, LPT algorithm, Johnson's algorithm and more. \item Additional basis for application of DRL in scheduling problems are baselines and benchmarks.
-We summarize characteristics of baselines and benchmarks as follows.
+\begin{enumerate}[label=(\arabic*), leftmargin=*, topsep = 0em, partopsep=0em, itemsep=0em, parsep = 0em] \item DRL can combine other policies or approaches to meet complex scenes and multi-objectives, which has been verified in experiments of reviewed literature.
+Therefore, its application mode in a realistic engineering environment to reduce the risk of excessive computational complexity is a noteworthy direction. \item As the RL is one category of non-supervised learning, one of the crucial issues is how to train the main network of the decision-mapper in DRL.
+The main net in DRL can be represented by CNN, LSTM, Transformers, etc. Setting various training strategies can accelerate the convergence speed of DRL, enabling it to participate in generating scheduling schemes more quickly.
+Some policies to improve the convergence performance of DRL contain leverages of meta-heuristic method and imitating learning \citep{b107}.
+Queue model is also a crucial aspect to increase the performance of schedulers such as M/M/S queuing model \citep{b58} and M/G/1 queuing model \citep{b45}. \item Application pattern of DRL to assist other analyzable scheduling algorithms such as FCFS, Hungarian algorithm, LPT algorithm, Johnson's algorithm and more.